 Now, obviously, the green thing to do is to hang all of your clothes dry.
 And…well..
 I’m working on it.
 Right now I would say about 30% of my wardrobe gets hung dry.
 (It’s more of a scheduling issue really).
 However, if you’re using a dryer and looking for alternative and cheaper ways to get rid of static cling and leave your clothes smelling fresh, here’s some ideas for ya.

-I’ve shared a few of these tips on the Savvy Brown FB page, but I thought I’d do a little post outlining how we dry our clothes here at the House of Brown.
+I’ve shared a few of these tips on the Savvy Brown FB page, but I thought I’d do a little post outlining how some of the methods I use to dry my clothes.

 Dryer balls – I love these things!
 They’re basically rubber balls with little round spikes on them that knock around the dryer along with your clothes, softening them up as they go.
 They help a bit with static cling too.
 You can buy some here if you can’t find them where you are.

 Damp Scented Rag – I came up with this on a whim.
 I really like the smell of lavender in my clothes, so I took a washcloth, wet it just so it was evenly damp, and then poured about 6 or 7 drops of lavender essential oil across it.
 I wet it a little more and wrung it so the oil was evenly distributed and tossed it in the dryer with my sheets.
 They smelled heavenly, and while the dryer was running, the house did too!
 I use microfiber towels like these cut in half.

 Aluminum Ball – Apparently, aluminum helps attract static electricity, so throwing a crumpled up ball into the dryer helps get rid of all of those socks sticking to your blankets.
 (I’ve been trying to find another use for the leftover aluminum foil in my house anyway, so this was the perfect excise.)